ggkopp/streaming-03-rabbitmq/README.md

 1. Modify the docstrings on all your files.
 Done
 1. Include your name and the date.
 Done
 1. Imports always go at the top, just after the file docstring.
 Done
-1. Imports should be one per line - why?
+1. Imports should be one per line - why? because the logger used in the code is configured to log messages in a single-line format.
+Specifically using a custom logger (logger) created using the util_logger module.
 1. Then, define your functions.
 1. Functions are reusable logic blocks.
 1. Everything the function needs comes in through the arguments.